fitrahsaputra/fitrahsaputra/README.md

 - 👀 I’m interested in machine learning and enjoy exploring everything about data
 - 🔭 I'm currently learning more about the world of machine learning
-- 🌱 "Make a way, if there's no way.<br>
-      Take advantage of a way, if there's a way."
+- 🌱 <i>"Make a way, if there's no way.
+Take advantage of a way, if there's a way."</i>

 <!-- ## ⚙ Latest Projects
 |  | |